prancer-io/prancer-compliance-test/docs/policies/aws/Cloud/Master Compliance Test.md

 ----------------------------------------------------

-#### These are list of policies related to to post deployment tests.
+#### These are list of policies related to post deployment tests.
 These tests contribute to have continuous compliance in the cloud.

 ----------------------------------------------------